Kokuko3/Kokuko3/README.md

 - In Spring 2023, I, along with a team of three other students, competed in the Wright State Hackathon, placing 3rd out of 14 teams.
 You can find the project [here](https://github.com/NicoleP23/Hackathon-Team-18.)
 - Yearly attendance of Wright State's ACM coding competition
 - Currently working on developing a working prototype of **The Drone** from the _Tom Clancy's Rainbow Six Franchise_ video game developed by _Ubisoft_.
 Link [here](https://github.com/Kokuko3/ScoutBot)
+- Currently working on developing a discord bot to assist in learning Japanese.
+Link [here]()
 - ...And anything else I can find!